jrosen081/SwiftUILayoutReference/README.md

 2. The child lays itself out using that size as a guide
 3. The parent respects the child's size, and lays it out in its current coordinates.

+### Wait, Respecting the Child's Size?

+You might be confused as to what this means, so let me explain with the `HelloWorldView`.
+The `HelloWorldView` gives the `Text` the proposed size of the whole screen.
+The `Text` decides it needs a much smaller region, and then lets the `HelloWorldView` know how much space it needs.
+The `HelloWorldView` respects that decision, meaning that it gives the `Text` all the space it needs, and then places the `Text` in the center of the `HelloWorldView`.

+### The 3 Types of Views

 While this may seem very simple, there is a hidden complexity in the second step.
 Not all views respond to that step in the same way.
 There are 3 types of views:
 1. Greedy views
 2. Intrinsic views
 3. Good Citizen views

+Each specific base SwiftUI view is one of these types of views.
+The views you use will change the layout of the screen.
 I will go through each one of these in depth, since depending on what you use, you will have very different experiences.

 ### Greedy Views